SuperView is GoPro's widest field of vision available when shooting standard video. Here's what it looks like.

 Here's a rundown of the video resolutions, framerates, fields of view, and Protune options available when shooting video on the GoPro HERO4 Silver.

-Here's a rundown of the video resolution, framerates, fields of view, and modes that are available on the GoPro HERO (2018).
+Here's a rundown of the video resolutions, framerates, fields of view, and modes that are available on the GoPro HERO (2018).

 If you're getting an error message on your computer when you try to open a video shot on the GoPro HERO7 or HERO6 Black, it might be because it isn't compatible with the HEVC (H.265) codec used in some of those cameras' video modes.
 Here are some workarounds.